 Woodworking

 Did you ever want to try your hand at using power tools?
 Come visit the woodshop and make a useful take-home project (different than prior years).
 Bring work gloves and safety glasses.
-There is a $15 additional charge for this workshop payable at weekend check-in.
+There is as additional $15 charge for this workshop.

 Presenter: Camp Staff